25prabhu10/notes/docs/Languages/HTML/HTML.md

   - `allow-top-navigation-by-custom-protocols`

 ::: warning
 Because each browsing context is a complete document environment, every `<iframe>` in a page requires increased memory and other computing resources.
-While theoretically you can use as many `<iframe>s` as you like, check for performance problems
+While theoretically you can use as many `<iframe>` as you like, check for performance problems
 :::

 ### Empty Elements

-The elements that do not have any words between an opening and closing tag are called empty elements
+The elements that do not have any words between an opening and closing tag are called empty elements, such as `<br>`, `<hr>`

-Elements like `<br>`, `<hr>`

 ### Other Elements